 Moving a Shipping Container

 You will also need to ensure that the land that is going to be used is prepared properly.
-Anyone who has tried to sit at a chair and table on uneven ground will understand the need for the land to be flat before the shipping container is placed.
+Anyone who has tried to sit at a chair and table on uneven ground will understand the need for the land to be flat before the unit is placed.
 You should also ensure that the ground has a solid base – cement, paving slabs or railway sleepers are ideal.

 Methods of Moving a Shipping Container